 - I'm going to have to read a LOT of books in November to hit my goal of reading all Hugo Award for Best Novel winners.
 I'm currently at 17 out of (now!)
 73.

-- I played in the 2023 GSWS in Minneapolis, MN.
-What a week!
+- Big Things™!
+I played in the 2023 GSWS in Minneapolis, MN.
+I came home with a little hardware 💍.

 - I'm now registered for two (2!) art classes this fall.
 Only a little nervous.

 - I'm working on a new project using FastAPI and Next.js.
-It feels like a lot of magic; really productive magic.
+It feels like a lot of magic but really productive magic.

 - I've now read 13 of 72 Hugo Award for Best Novel novels.
 This resolution may carry over to next year.
 I'm also realizing I should have read in an oldest-first order because I'm currently seeing the more developed versions of tropes before their foundational counterparts.